yijiangtian/checkstyle-rules/README.md

 #### ImportOrder

-- All imports in one group, alphabetically sorted
+- All non-static imports in one group, alphabetically sorted
+- One line separator
-- Then, all static imports separately, alphabetically sorted
+- All static imports in one group, alphabetically sorted

 ### [Javadoc Comments](https://checkstyle.sourceforge.io/config_javadoc.html)